autonomymobilitylab/HenryRTD/README.rst

 * The title for a page is underlined with ``=`` and sections with ``-``.
 * Tags for sections can be added with ``.. _section-name:`` above the title of a section, and then linked to with ``:ref:`section-name```.
 For linking to another page, use ``:doc:`page name```.
+* To separate paragraphs, add a blank line between them.

 Setup
 -----